-Monthly plan prices are more than 30% higher than the advertised prices.
+Monthly plan prices are significantly higher than the advertised prices.
 A monthly subscription for the Team plan cost 60% more, while a monthly subscription for the Professional plan cost 100% more.
 That’s a considerable jump from what’s public on their pricing page!

-A total of 90% of our users start with a monthly plan.
-That might mean that 90% of Hootsuite new users go through the unpleasant experience of learning how much it will really cost them.
+A total of 90% of Agorapulse users start with a monthly plan.
+That might mean that 90% of Hootsuite new users go through the unpleasant experience of learning how much Hootsuite will really cost them.

 2. The Enterprise plan: when things get serious (and above $16,000 a year)